Skip to Main Content

 The State Library makes WhoFi software free to all SD public libraries.

-The State Library's WhoFi license includes the Question Sets app, a centralized tool for collecting, organizing, and reporting library data.
+The Question Sets app is a centralized tool for collecting, organizing, and reporting library data.
+Question sets is aligned with the data collection requirements in the Public Libraries Survey--your library's annual report.

 How can I get started using Question Sets?